puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 By default, modules are stored in `/etc/puppetlabs/puppet/modules`.
 You can configure this path with the [`modulepath`](/references/3.3.latest/configuration.html#modulepath) setting in `puppet.conf`.)

 Modules are directory trees.
-Their basic structure looks like this:
+The manifest directory of the Puppet Labs Registry module contains the following files:

 - `registry/` (the module name)
     - `manifests/`